D-Diaa/D-Diaa.github.io/coffee.md

             <div class="step-header">
               <strong>Preheat the dripper</strong>
             </div>
-            <p>With the switch closed, fill the dripper with hot water and let it sit for a minute.
-Drain the water before adding the filter.</p>
+            <p>With the switch closed, fill the dripper with hot water and let it sit for a minute.</p><p> Drain the water before adding the filter.</p>
           </div>
         </li>
         <li class="step-item preparation">